austindunn/mumt-502/README.md

 * Night test: 100 samples per class x 50 training loops, tested with 20 test loops x 200 samples per class per test loop.
  * Yeilded a better score of 59.15%

+*October 16, 2016*
+* Found a bunch of ways to fix my data to make it smaller (and therefore faster and less demanding in terms of memory), mostly sticking to tricks I can do with PIL (Python's imaging library).
+These fixes will also help my data to conform with what TensorFlow does in the Deep MNIST Tutorial, which I'm following for building my deeper model.
+* Running a test tonight with 50 training loops, 200 samples per class per loop, tested with 20 test loops, each with 200 samples per class...
+ * 64.96% success rate.